rsksmart/devportal-1.0/rsk/architecture/mining/remasc.md

     The miner of the block at height N is paid
     <img src="https://latex.codecogs.com/svg.latex?Miners_{rwd}"/>
     * **Rule was broken**
-    The miner is paid the ~90% of
+    The miner is paid 90% of the
     <img src="https://latex.codecogs.com/svg.latex?Miners_{rwd}"/>
     which is defined as
     <img src="https://latex.codecogs.com/svg.latex?%20Miners_{rwdBroken}=Miners_{rwd}-\frac{Miners_{rwd}}{10}%20%22"/>